 How Learnyst Helps You Track Learning Performance and Business Outcomes?

-If you are evaluating data analytics for LMS or data analytics to evaluate learning management system opportunities, the question is simple; can your platform help you see what is happening across activation, learning, retention, and revenue without forcing your team into manual workarounds?
+If you are evaluating data analytics for LMS or data analytics to evaluate learning management system opportunities, ask the harder question: can this platform help us see, protect, and improve the complete learner journey from one place?

 Conclusion